Interviews

 Still haven’t heard back?
 Hopefully, you continued applying to other companies by sending them a tailored ATS resume.
 After all, you don’t want to put all your eggs in one basket.

-Our advice?
-Move on, especially when it’s been a whole month and you haven’t heard back.
-There are lots of other companies out there that would value your skills far more and would be stoked to have you on their team.
+My advice?
+Move on, especially when it’s been a whole month, and you haven’t heard back.
+There are other companies out there that would value your skills and be happy to have you on their team.

 Subject line: Is the [Job Title] position at [Company Name] still vacant?